Foster care in Wisconsin

-Children's Hospital of Wisconsin Community Services, in partnership with the Bureau of Milwaukee Child Welfare, is responsible for the recruitment, licensing and support of foster and adoptive parents.
-We also match children with foster and adoptive parents.
+Children's Hospital of Wisconsin Community Services is responsible for the recruitment, licensing and support of foster and adoptive parents.

 Children who need foster and adoptive homes come from diverse backgrounds and have a wide range of needs.
 We are looking for diverse and nurturing foster and adoptive parents to meet those needs.

 We offer a team approach, providing foster parents with support services 24 hours a day, 7 days a week.
 Our highly skilled staff members have small case loads and personally see and interact with every child.

 Read our Kid Hero blog to hear stories from foster care and adoptive parents.